I grew up terrified of water.

 And I hate fear.
 So I decided the only way to conquer it was to face down the two water-related activities that scared me the most – and that looked like the most fun:

 Surfing and SCUBA Diving.

 Surfing came relatively easy.
 I was a fanatical skateboarder and skier and elements of both can easily be applied to surfing.
 Plus, you have this giant, super floaty thing attached to your ankle with a virtually unbreakable rope that you can cling to when the seas get rough.
 My surfboard was as much a piece of sporting equipment as it was a security blanket.

 SCUBA Diving was harder.
-For starters we learned how to use all the gear in a swimming pool.
+For starters, we learned how to use all the gear in a swimming pool.
 Pools were traumatic for me thanks to a grade school incident where some older kids held my head under at the YMCA while the Lifeguard wasn’t looking.
-By the time anyone heard his whistle blowing I had already sworn that I would never go near water again.
+By the time anyone heard his whistle blow I had already sworn that I would never go near water again.

 He said, “never take the regulator out of your mouth.
 Even if you have to puke.”